dbmi-pitt/xmeso/README.md

 | Lymph Nodes Examined | Tumor Configuration |
 | Special Stain Profile | Tumor Differentiation |

+## Creating Database Schema and Tables

+Before jumping to the configuration section, we'll first need to have the database schema and required i2b2 tables created.
+In your Oracle 10g database server, create a schema first (you can decide the schema name), then run the [DDL](Xmeso-I2B2-DDL.sql) to create the required tables as follow:

+- `XMESO_PROVIDER_DIMENSION`
+- `XMESO_OBSERVATION_FACT`
+- `XMESO_CONCEPT_DIMENSION`
+- `XMESO_VISIT_DIMENSION`
+- `XMESO_PATIENT_DIMENSION`

+Note: you can either load the patient records directly into the `XMESO_PATIENT_DIMENSION` table, or leave it blank.
+If you leave it blank, fake patient records (but using the actual patient number found in the linkage file) will be created.

 ## Configuration

 There is a `application.properties` file in the root directory of this project.
 In order to run the final jar file, users will need to specify the input data directory.
 The Xmeso input data directory can be anywhere on the file system accessible from the executable jar.